slsa-framework/slsa/docs/get-started.md

 To achieve SLSA 2, the goals are to:

--   Run your build on a hosted service that generates and signs provenance
+-   Run your build on a hosted platform that generates and signs provenance
 -   Publish the provenance to allow downstream users to verify it

 The following is a SLSA 2 builder:

 -   [Factory for Repeatable Secure Creation of Artifacts (FRSCA)](https://github.com/buildsec/frsca)

 FRSCA is an OpenSSF project that aims at offering a full build pipeline.
 It is not yet generally available.
-It qualifies as a SLSA 2 builder because regular users of the service are not able to inject or alter the contents of the provenance it generates.
+It qualifies as a SLSA 2 builder because regular users of the platform are not able to inject or alter the contents of the provenance it generates.
 FRSCA produces signed, formatted provenance that can be verified by the generic SLSA verifier.

 <a id="SLSA3"></a>